Surveillance camera on a pole, blue sky.

 Likely it’s a glitch in the browser software.
 Adjust motion sensitivity locally.

-Is dual display PC config? – Is single display adapter with DVI/VGA out?
+Is dual-display PC config? — Is a single display adapter with DVI/VGA out?

 Yes/Yes?